 With devolution local leadership can focus on the specific needs of its communities to bring about better outcomes for businesses and people.

-Councils across Lincolnshire are developing proposals for devolution and want to start a conversation with businesses to explore whether devolution is right for Lincolnshire.
+Councils across Lincolnshire are developing proposals for devolution and have started a conversation with businesses to explore whether devolution is right for Lincolnshire.
 Local leaders have asked the LEP to seek views from the business community ahead of developing a deal to government at the end of this year.
+Our initial survey is now closed and we will share findings in due course.

-These pages set out in simple terms what a devolution deal could mean for the local area and a link to a short survey that we are asking businesses to complete.
+These pages set out in simple terms what a devolution deal could mean for the local area.
 The survey will be used to influence local leaders in how they develop and what they prioritise in a future devolution deal.

 What does this mean for business?